Zipcc/UberForHaircut/README.md

 ```

 > #### NOTE:
-> 1. The current *user* must be of role *barber* with an existing shop, and the updated barber service should be existing inside the shop.
+> 1. The current user must be of role barber with an existing shop, and the updated barber service should be existing inside the barber's own shop.

 ### The response body should be like: